FunnySaltyFish/ComposeLoading/README_EN.md

 ```

 `rememberRetryableLoadingState` returns two values: `LoadingState` and `retry` function.
 The `retry` function is used for retrying and the `LoadingState: MutableState<LoadingState<T>>` is used for storing the loading state.

+Starting from v1.0.2, support for `LazyGrid` and `LazyStaggeredGrid` has been added.
+You can refer to [Examples.kt](app/src/main/java/com/funny/compose/loading/ui/Examples.kt).

 ## 3. LoadingState